Trequetrum/blog-onesmallstep/content/types-intro.md

 There is a connection to reasoning about the properties of a program separately from the program’s implementation that translates into reasoning about the properties of a type separate from their representation (In formal verification circles, they're the same style of reasoning.
 Full stop).

 What sorts of meaning a type system can express varies wildly from language to language.
 For example, in C just about everything is a number and you can accidentally multiply `North` by `Blue` since the type system can only understand their integer encoding.
 In Haskell, `North` may have the same run-time representation as an integer, but it has a different type.
-Once again, this just reinforces that a complete lack of a type system or an impoverished type system simply means that any work done by one developer to reason about types is either lost of must be passed on through some other means.
+Once again, this just reinforces that a complete lack of a type system or an impoverished type system simply means that any work done by one developer to reason about types is either lost or must be passed on through some other means.

 > The fundamental problem addressed by a type system is to ensure that programs have meaning.
 The fundamental problem caused by a type system is that meaningful programs may not have meanings ascribed to them.
 The quest for richer type systems results from this tension.